IvanKurinnyi/WeatherPyQt6/README.md

 ## ⚙️ Configuration

-Get your API key from OpenWeatherAPI and add it in the app configuration file.
+Get your API key from OpenWeatherAPI and add it in the app configuration file (.env)

 Example: